Gutmann On How Our Democratic Society Should Make Decisions About Education

 35 Her criticism of this orientation builds on the claim that “…the capacity for rational choice requires that we place some prior limitations on children’s choices.
 To have a rational sense of what we want to become, we need to know who we are; otherwise our choices will be endless and meaningless.”

 37 She contends that “the same argument that holds against the family state holds against the state of individuals: being right is not a necessary or sufficient condition because parents and citizens have a legitimate interest (independent of their “rightness”) in passing some of their most salient values on to their children.”
-Going on to say in the next paragraph “why must freedom be the sole end of education, given that most of us value things that conflict with freedom?
+Going on to say in the next paragraph, “why must freedom be the sole end of education, given that most of us value things that conflict with freedom?
 We value, for example, the moral sensibility that enables us to discriminate between good and bad lives.
 A well-cultivated moral character constrains choice among lives at least as much as it expands choice.”

 39 We disagree over the relative value of freedom and virtue, the nature of the good life, and the elements of moral character.
 But our desire to search for a more inclusive ground presupposes a common commitment that is, broadly speaking, political.
 We are committed to collectively re-creating the society that we share.
 Although we are not collectively committed to any particular set of educational aims, we are committed to arriving at an agreement on our educational aims (an agreement that could take the form of justifying a diverse set of educational aims and authorities).